Home / Blog / Techniques for Sharing Data between Vue.js Components

 As our application grows in size and complexity, passing data through components can become messy.
 We will have to pass data from a parent component to a child component which may be deeply nested in the component tree.
 Stores introduce an advanced method of passing data across components by eliminating the problem of prop drilling.
 Prop drilling refers to transporting data or states as props to the intended destination through intermediate components.

 With stores, our states or data are stored in a centralized point to be accessed by any components irrespective of their hierarchy in the component tree.
 This is a common way of handling states for big Vue.js applications.
 Popular state management tools for Vue.js include Pinia and Vuex.
-For our basic example, we will use Pinia which is an amazing state management tool.
+For our basic example, we will use Pinia which is the official state management tool for Vue js 3.

 First Let’s add Pinia into our Vue.js application